 3. Little Bit of Dirt is good

-If you are taking most of your pictures while standing then try to get down on your knees or laying on the ground to get a perfect spot to klick.
+If you are taking most of your pictures while standing then try to get down on your knees or lay on the ground to get a perfect spot to klick.

 4. Look for a perfect light spot

-Light is an important factor in photography where a direct sunlight can result in ugly shadows and can blacken subjects face and other objects.
+Light is an important factor in photography where direct sunlight can result in ugly shadows and can blacken the subjects’ faces and other objects.
 You have to see a perfect light spot or the best time to take photographs.

 Usually the two hours after sunrise and two hours before sunset are the most photogenic time when the light is soft and perfect for photography.
-You can also choose the scenic mode in the camera which will tell the camera about the shooting environment like low light, direct sunlight, portrait and landscape and make the camera to adjust its setting for these conditions.
+You can also choose the scenic mode in the camera which will tell the camera about the shooting environment like low light, direct sunlight, portrait, and landscape, and make the camera adjust its setting for these conditions.

 5. Master the Flash

-Digital camera in auto mode always has flash at low light.
-But mastering the flash usage is the best and for that, you need to keep on experimenting the use of flash on and off.
+Digital camera in auto mode always has flashed at low light.
+But mastering flash usage is the best and for that, you need to keep on experimenting with the use of flash on and off.